 CompareWallet's Best Cash Back Credit Cards

-Blue Cash Preferred® Card from American Express - It's been a long time since I've seen a credit card offer such a lucrative rewards package, but the Blue Cash Preferred Card from American Express is the easy pick for perhaps the best cash back credit card.
-This card offers an amazing 6% cash back at U.S. supermarkets (up to $6,000), 3% cash back on US gas stations and select department stores, and 1% cash back on all other purchases.
+Blue Cash Preferred® Card from American Express - It's been a long time since I've seen a credit card offer such a lucrative rewards package, but the Blue Cash Preferred® Card from American Express is the easy pick for perhaps the best cash back credit card.
+This card offers an amazing 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
+3% cash back at U.S. gas stations and at select U.S. department stores.
+1% cash back on other purchases..

-Included is a 0% intro APR on purchases and balance transfers for 15 months, with an on-going APR of 12.99% - 21.99% variable.
-The slight drawback of applying for the Blue Cash Preferred Card from American Express is the $75 annual fee, but the annual fee is easy to accept because the savings are huge. *Terms and limitations apply.
+Included is an intro APR of 0% for 12 months on purchases and balance transfers , with an on-going APR of 13.99%-24.99% variable.
+The slight drawback of applying for the Blue Cash Preferred Card from American Express is the $95 annual fee, but the annual fee is easy to accept because the savings are huge. *Terms and limitations apply.